What do I do after a car accident?

 - If the vehicles are damaged and/or someone has been injured, call the police and ambulance.

 - Gather the names, addresses, and telephone numbers of the individuals involved in the accident, including any witnesses.
-Use this form to help you capture all the relevant information.
+Download this app to help you capture all relevant information.

 - Take down the other license plate details and the name and policy number of the driver’s insurance.
-Use this form to gather all the necessary information.
+Download this app to help you capture all relevant information.

 - If possible, take photos of your vehicle damage, the scene, and your injuries.

 - Notify your insurance agent, broker, or insurance company within seven days of the accident.

 - Contact a knowledgeable personal injury lawyer to learn about your rights.

 Do I need to see a doctor after a car accident?

 If you have been involved in a car accident or motorcycle accident, sometimes, injuries may not become apparent until hours even days after the accident.
 It is very important to see a doctor in order to prevent a delay in receiving any treatment that may be required.

 Do I have to accept what the insurance company offers for my injury claim?

 It is in the best interest of the insurance company to settle the claim as quickly as possible.
 By accepting an offer from the insurance company, the case is considered closed and you run the risk of releasing them from paying what you fully deserve.
 Before agreeing to settle your claim, you should always speak to a lawyer and make sure that you are adequately informed of your rights.